Last Updated on August 26, 2022 by Jim Ferri

 Normandy’s Produits du Terroir

-I knew I had to eat any cheese I bought while I was traveling, so I did buy a small Camembert to bring back to the ship.
+Knowing I had to eat any cheese I bought while I was traveling, I did buy a small Camembert to bring back to the ship.
 I brought it with me to the ship’s dining room for one lunch meal and passed samples around the table and brought the remaining piece to the lounge as we sailed during the afternoon.
 Food makes new friends, it seems.

 Wonderful Confectionery Shops